 Bad breath is a condition that affects many people – some of whom are unaware of the issue and others who are very embarrassed by it.
 Of course, most causes of bad breath start in the mouth, so that is the best place to start when looking for a way to successfully handle bad breath.
 It should encourage you to know that most issues of bad breath can be improved through the consistent use of good oral health care and the avoidance of a few things.

-Visit your dentist regularly.
 Keeping regular dental appointments for cleanings and checkups is very important.
 If you suffer from bad breath, it could be a side effect of certain medications or a general health concern.
-Call Dr. Mitul Patel at Family & Cosmetic Dental Care to set up an appointment.
+Call Dr. Mitul Patel at Hello Family Dental to set up an appointment.